-Strengths Our Special Education, English Learner and Economically Disadvantaged children are an important and growing part of our student population, representing approximately 15%, 15%, and 65%, respectively, of our students.
+Our Special Education, English Learner and Economically Disadvantaged children are an important and growing part of our student population, representing approximately 19%, 15%, and 65%, respectively, of our students.
 Many of our students fall into more than one category.
 Most of our English Learners are economically disadvantaged as are many of our students with a disability.
 Some students fall into all three categories.

 We have an excellent and dedicated staff who have a heart for all these students.
 Our Special Ed department is made up of dedicated, veteran teachers.
 We use a variety of instructional models to best serve our students including co-teaching, supported instruction and resource classes as well as two self-contained classes.
 Our staff works hard to develop IEP's that will insure that students' abilities, talents and learning are maximized in the least restrictive environment.

 Our EL staff, is likewise dedicated and professional.
 Depending on the student's needs and the content, we provide direct instruction and co-taught instructional models.
-Our faculty is trained in the use of ACCESS test results are made available to each teacher in our annual "Data Dig."
+Our faculty is trained in the use of ACCESS test results to understand the needs and abilities of individual students.
+These results are made available to each teacher in our content meetings.

 By law, we cannot and do not identify our students who are economically disadvantaged.
 However, with a 65% rate of free and reduced lunch students, we understand that most of our struggling students fall into the ED category.
 In addition to differentiated and tiered instruction in our regular academic classrooms, we offer a very wide variety of opportunities for remedial support.
-During our PUSH sessions, which meet for thirty minutes a day, three times a week, students may be remediated in reading or math.
+During our PUSH sessions, which meet for forty-five minutes a day, twice a week, students may be remediated in reading or math.
 During Connections, we offer remediation classes in reading, math and writing.
 Teachers provide tutoring before school.
-After school on Thursdays, students have the opportunity to attend sixty minute "TASK" sessions.
+After school on Tuesdays/Thursdays, students have the opportunity to attend sixty minute "TASK" sessions.
 Aside from monthly Saturday Schools, we offer a series of focused review Saturday sessions that we call "Saturday Blast."
-Summer Scholars is another opportunity for our students
+Summer Scholars is another opportunity for our students.